 Avocado provides a repository of continuously built packages from the GitHub repository's master branch.
-These packages are currently available for EL7, Fedora 28 and Fedora 29, for both x86_64 and ppc64le.
+These packages are currently available for some of the latest Enterprise Linux and Fedora versions, for a few different architectures.

 If you're interested in using the very latest development version of Avocado from RPM packages, you can do so by running: